-Most common violence or negative practices faced by children aged between 5 and 17 years as reported by caregivers:
+Most common violence or negative practices faced by children aged between 5 and 17 years as reported by caregivers:2

 Boys Girls

 Physical violence 56% 61%

 Gender based violence 2% 18%

 Sexual violence 4% 15%

 Child marriage 7% 9%

-Child labour 13% 1%
+Child labour 13% 4%

 The most common age groups of children, who caregivers reported being aware that had faced violence, maltreatment or negative practices in the 12 months prior to data collection, were girls and boys aged between 5 and 17 years.
 These children had mostly faced physical violence.
-In addition, some caregivers, KIs and FGD participants reported being aware of vulnerable groups of children who had experienced violence, maltreatment or negative practices in the 12 months prior to data collection.
+In addition, some caregivers, KIs and FGD participants reported being aware of vulnerable groups of children who had experienced violence, maltreatment or negative practices in the 12 months prior to data collection

-Categories of vulnerable children that faced violence, maltreatment or negative practices in the 12 months prior to data collection as reported by % of caregivers:
+Categories of vulnerable children that faced violence, maltreatment or negative practices in the 12 months prior to data collection as reported by % of caregivers:2

 Male caregivers Female caregivers

+Children with disabilities 1% 9%

+Single orphan 3% 6%

+Extreme poverty 4% 4%

+Chronic illnesses 1% 4%

-Children with disabilities Single orphan Extreme poverty Chronic illnesses Separated or unaccompanied childre Children living with single parents 1% 3% 4% 1% erg% 9% 6% 4% 4% 2% 4%
+Separated or unaccompanied childr re r5 % 2%

+Children living with single parents 3% 4%
-370